 Pineapple Sorbet ~ Lemons & Anchovies

 Lime and Coconut Ice Cream ~ Two Peas In Their Pod

 Strawberry Rhubarb Creme Fraiche Ice Cream ~ Buttercream Blondie

 Blackberry Ice Cream with Anise

-- Place a sauce pot over medium heat.
-Add the half & half, cream, egg yokes, 3/4 cup sugar and salt.
+Place a sauce pot over medium heat.
+Add the half-and-half, cream, egg yolks, 3/4 cup sugar and salt.
 Whisk well.
 Continue to whisk as the mixture warms and thickens.
 Bring to a low boil, then remove from heat.

 - Stir in the vanilla and anise extracts.
 Place the lid on the pot and refrigerate for at least four hours or overnight. *If you're in a hurry, place in the freezer for 1 hour, but stir every twenty minutes.
 Don't forget about it!

-- Chop the blackberries into small pieces.
+Chop the blackberries into small pieces.
 Toss with 2 tablespoons sugar.
-Turn on the .
+Turn on the ice cream machine.
 Place a sieve over the top to remove any egg clumps, and pour the ice cream mixture into the frozen ice cream bowl.

 - Churn for 20+ minutes until thick, like soft serve ice cream, then add the blackberries and juices.
 Churn another minutes or so, then scoop into an airtight container and freeze.

 Hawaiian Tuna Burgers with Grilled Pineapple Next Post